borg286/sevtech/README.md

 * Once you unlock JourneyMap, which is possible this Age, you can shift+right click  (NOT WITH AN EMPTY HAND, BUT WITH SOMETHING IN IT) on an ore sample to automatically create a waypoint.
 No more marking your veins manually in the atlas!

+* Sludge jello + pairs (both betweenlands) makes amazing food(5% fruit, full saturation)

+* A feeding trough (see if it can be fed with a hopper) will automatically breed animals until it is somewhat crowded(see if there is a way to use flowing water to push babies away but keep the parents, allowing for a slaughter house) allowing easier homesteading.

 ### Things to look out for

 * If you see an Enderman you should absolutely try to kill him.
 Ender pearls are important.
 Endermen will only drop ender dusts.
 You can smelt these in the melter and cast them to ender pearls using the pan cast.